Cewein/Bee-on-Artifical-Flower/README.md

 ## Training

 The training directory contains scripts and configuration files for training the YOLOv7 object detection model.
-The `train.sh` script can be used to train the model.
+The `train.sh` or `train.ps1` script can be used to train the model.

 there is two mode for the traning: **p5** and **p6**.
 They used different version of YOLOv7, p5 is the default, p6 is q heavier version and migth not properly run.

+the training use transfer learning as a methode of training and can be bound to any existing database. here is only for a specific case.

 run this script from the root folder.